Chapter 10: Research, Creative, and Scholarly Activities

-A principal investigator (PI) is typically a member of the academic or research faculty who bears responsibility for the intellectual leadership of a project.
+A principal investigator (PI) is typically a member of the general faculty (see 2.1) who bears responsibility for the intellectual leadership of a project.
 The PI accepts overall responsibility for directing the research, the financial oversight of the award’s funding, as well as compliance with sponsor terms and all relevant federal, state, and university regulations, policies, and procedures.
-Additional information and PI guidelines are maintained by the office of the vice president for research and innovation and can be found on the Office of Sponsored Research (OSP) website.
+Additional information and PI guidelines are maintained by the Office of the Vice President for Research and Innovation (OVPRI) and can be found on the Office of Sponsored Research (OSP) website.

 Research supported by departmental operating funds and/or through adjustment of teaching responsibilities is called departmental research.
 In this category, faculty are free to pursue research to enrich their teaching, scholarship, and greater understanding of their discipline.